 Through its ex parte production of evidence, the government has met its burden of making a prima facie showing that the crime-fraud exception applies based on possible violations of Title 18 and Title 52 of the U.S. Code.
-Accordingly, any communications, both past and future, between Higginbotham and secondary, or between Higginbotham and 's agents, relating to the alleged schemes and crimes described above are not covered by the attorney-client privilege.
-The investigative team may review any such communications and use them to confront the subjects of this investigation.
-To the extent that the filter team encounters any communications between Higginbotham and secondary, or between Higginbotham and secondary is agents, that appear to implicate legal advice or representation unrelated to the alleged schemes and crimes described above, they shall be withheld from the investigative team and protected accordingly as required by law.
+Accordingly, any communications, both past and future, between Higginbotham and how, or between Higginbotham and higginb protected accordingly as required by law.
 An appropriate order accompanies this Memorandum Opinion.